The Saline Celtic Festival is an annual tradition. They are taking a year off in 2020 due to coronavirus..

 The Saline Celtic Festival developed from Saline’s sister city relationship with Brecon Wales.
 The volunteer run event highlights traditional Celtic culture.

-For the last few years, the Saline Celtic Festival includes the summer music series in downtown Saline on Thursday (7-9p), Friday night Pub Night at Mill Pond Park (5:30p-11p), and Saturday’s main Festival event at Mill Pond Park (10a-midnight).
+For the last few years, the Saline Celtic Festival has included the summer music series in downtown Saline on Thursday (7-9p), Friday night Pub Night at Mill Pond Park (5:30p-11p), and Saturday’s main Festival event at Mill Pond Park (10a-midnight).

 Typical Saline Celtic Festival Activities

 The Wee Folks Island is definitely the place to be for young kids.
 Past activities included playing mini golf, defeating the dragon, decorating a sword or shield, making a jeweled crown, hearing a story from Princess Merida, entering a duck race, and participating in the Wee Folks Parade at 4:30p.
-Wee Folks Island is open from noon-5p.
-This year, Merida storytime, the duck races, and the parade are confirmed.
-There will be crafts and games available.
+Wee Folks Island is usually open from noon-5p.

 The Saline Celtic Festival offers a chance to watch activities like Jousting, Ancient Athletic Games, Highland Dancing, and more.
 Definitely make time to watch some of these activities.
 The Ancient Athletic Games are our favorite spectator activity.

 Throughout the festival, there are activities for kids to try their hand at.
 My daughter loved participating in a mini highland games challenge and fencing lessons.